-Lucia Carbone joined the ANS Curatorial Team as the Edlow Family Assistant Curator for Ancient Coins in September 2016.
-Earlier this year, she received a PhD in Classical Studies from Columbia University, with a dissertation focusing on the impact of Roman imperialism on the monetary and administrative systems of the province of Asia between the 2nd century BC and the end of the 1st century AD.
-The originality of her research lies in her quantitative approach to the study of the progressive ‘Romanization’ of the Asian monetary system, as well as her integrated use of numismatic and epigraphic sources to shed new light on the interaction between local elites and centralized Roman power.
-Lucia’s other research interests include Hellenistic economic and social history, Greek and Roman Epigraphy and Late Hellenistic Numismatics.
+Lucia Carbone joined the ANS Curatorial Team in September 2016.
+Earlier that year, she received a PhD in Classical Studies from Columbia University, with a dissertation focusing on the impact of Roman imperialism on the monetary and administrative systems of the province of Asia between the 2nd century BC and the end of the 1st century AD.

 An alumna of the 2012 ANS Summer Seminar, she inherited from the late Rick Witschonke a passion for cistophori.
-Lucia is currently cataloging the over 3,700 coins that Rick bequeathed to the ANS, a unique collection that will offer great insight into the complexities of Roman monetary and economic policy in the Mediterranean from the 2nd century BC on.
-The preliminary cataloguing of the collection has already been done, also thanks to the fantastic work of interns such as Douglas Wong and Emma Pratte.
-This cataloging work will lead to the publication of a comprehensive catalogue by the end of 2017.
+Lucia is currently cataloging and accessioning the over 3,700 coins that Rick bequeathed to the ANS, a unique collection that will offer great insight into the complexities of Roman monetary and economic policy in the Mediterranean from the 2nd century BC on.
+The publication of a comprehensive catalogue is expected by the by the beginning of 2020.

-Lucia has published on the difference between Roman and Greek ideas of sovereignty in the Provincia Asia and on Roman provincial control over the issue of silver civic coinage in Asia in the 1st century BC.
-She has four more articles currently under review.
-This year she presented at international conferences in Europe and in the US on topics focusing on the changes caused by the Roman conquest of the Eastern Mediterranean in the Late Republic, ranging from Mark Antony’s fleet coinage to the epigraphic presence of Roman currencies in the province of Asia.
+Lucia has published on a variety of topics ranging from the difference between Roman and Greek ideas of sovereignty in the Provincia Asia and on Roman provincial control over the issue of silver civic coinage in Asia in the 1st century BC, the introduction of Roman currencies in the East, change of weight standards under Mark Antony and Iberian lead tokens.
+She presented at international conferences in Europe and in the US on topics mainly focusing on the changes caused by the Roman conquest of the Eastern Mediterranean in the Late Republic and Early Roman Empire.